-One of the benefits of the Ascent Cosigned Loan is the ability to release your cosigner after certain conditions are met.
+One of the benefits of the cosigned loan is the ability to release your cosigner after certain conditions are met.
 This means that once you apply to release your cosigner, you’ll take on full responsibility for your loan and your cosigner will no longer be on the hook for missed payments.
 Releasing your cosigner is a great way to take on financial responsibility as well as build your credit score.

 Finding a cosigner may be easier if you communicate that you can release them from their responsibilities after making the first 24 consecutive payments on-time and in full, in addition to meeting the program requirements for a solo student borrower.
 These requirements include being a U.S. citizen or having permanent U.S. resident status and setting up automatic debit payments.
 Once you’ve released your cosigner, you’ll have a greater sense of independence and financial freedom.

-If you have exhausted all your options for a cosigner and cannot qualify on your own, you may want to consider applying for a different type of student loan.
-Ascent’s Non-Cosigned Loan is an innovative non-cosigned loan designed with students in mind.
-Eligible undergraduate juniors and seniors may qualify based on additional factors (learn more).
+If you have exhausted all your options for a cosigner and cannot qualify on your own, you may want to consider applying for a different type of student loan like private student loans with no cosigner.
+It may be helpful for eligible undergraduate juniors and seniors to learn how to get a student loan without a cosigner and how they may qualify based on additional factors.